openslide/openslide-python/doc/index.rst

    The name of the property containing the Y coordinate of the rectangle bounding the non-empty region of the slide, if available.

+.. data:: PROPERTY_NAME_COMMENT

+   The name of the property containing a slide's comment, if any.

-.. data:: PROPERTY_NAME_BOUNDS_WIDTH
+.. data:: PROPERTY_NAME_MPP_X

-   The name of the property containing the width of the rectangle bounding the non-empty region of the slide, if available.
+   The name of the property containing the number of microns per pixel in the X dimension of level 0, if known.

-.. data:: PROPERTY_NAME_BOUNDS_HEIGHT
+.. data:: PROPERTY_NAME_MPP_Y

-   The name of the property containing the height of the rectangle bounding the non-empty region of the slide, if available.
+   The name of the property containing the number of microns per pixel in the Y dimension of level 0, if known.

+.. data:: PROPERTY_NAME_OBJECTIVE_POWER

+   The name of the property containing a slide's objective power, if known.

+.. data:: PROPERTY_NAME_QUICKHASH1

+   The name of the property containing the "quickhash-1" sum.

+.. data:: PROPERTY_NAME_VENDOR

+   The name of the property containing an identification of the vendor.

 Exceptions